(as amended by the NPPA Board of Directors, January 10, 2015)

-The name of the association is the National Press Photographers Association, Inc., hereinafter referred to as NPPA.
+The name of the association is the National Press Photographers Association, Inc., also hereinafter referred to as NPPA.
+NPPA is incorporated in the State of New York with office locations at the Grady School of Journalism at the University of Georgia in Athens, and in Durham, North Carolina.

 The National Press Photographers Association is dedicated to the advancement of visual journalism, its creation, practice, training, editing and distribution, in all news media and works to promote its role as a vital public service.